 Eldorado House

-Part of the Eldorado Country Club community, the house was built in 1965 by Ira Johnson, who studied under celebrated architect William F. Cody, the mind behind the iconic designs of The Thunderbird, The Racquet and The Tennis Clubs in Palm Springs.
+Part of the Eldorado Country Club in Indian Wells, this mid-century modern home was built in 1965 by Ira Johnson, a protégé of renowned architect William F. Cody—famous for iconic Palm Springs landmarks like The Thunderbird, The Racquet Club, and The Tennis Club.

 Eldorado House